HoldenJC/Shelter.Solution/README.md

 > dotnet run

-* _Navigate to http://localhost:5000/index.html to see API documentation and test API CRUD functionality_
+* _Navigate to http://localhost:5000/index.html to see Swagger implementation, API documentation and test API CRUD functionality_
+* _Navigate between http://localhost:5000/api/animals?api-version=1 and http://localhost:5000/api/animals?api-version=2 to see successful implementation of API versioning_

 ## Known Bugs
 * No known bugs at this time.